 INTERNATIONAL (41 caps): Was a member of the U.S.’ 2010 FIFA World Cup squad and the 2008 U.S. Olympic Team ... has scored two goals for the national team, including the game-winning goal in the final of the 2007 CONCACAF Gold Cup against Mexico in Chicago ... made three appearances in South Africa during the 2010 World Cup, and three appearances at the 2008 Olympics ... also a former member of the U.S. Under-20 squad ... earned his first senior team cap on March 25, 2007, against Ecuador … was called in for the 2011 Gold Cup, but was replaced on the roster after suffering an ankle injury on May 28 with the Revolution ... made his debut under new MNT coach Jurgen Klinsmann on Jan.
 21, 2012, with a start against Venezuela in Phoenix ...
 Called into the 2013 USMNT January Camp along with Sporting KC teammates Graham Zusi and Matt Besler and played 45 minutes in 0-0 draw vs. Canada ...
 Called into the 2014 USMNT January Camp along with Sporting KC teammates Graham Zusi, Matt Besler, Seth Sinovic and Chance Myers and played 30 minutes in 2-0 win over Korea Republic.

-Personal:Born in Brazil to a Brazilian mother and Austrian father, he moved to the United States when he was six years old … one of five U.S. players featured in a photo shoot in Interview magazine before the World Cup … lists Brazil’s legendary Garrincha as the player he most admires … has a tattoo that reads Per ardua ad astra, Latin for “through adversity to the stars” ... is fluent in Portguese.
+Personal:Feilhaber got married to his wife Michelle in December 2012 and the couple are expecting their first child in July 2014 … born in Brazil to Brazilian parents, he moved to the United States when he was six years old … one of five U.S. players featured in a photo shoot in Interview magazine before the World Cup … lists Brazil’s legendary Garrincha as the player he most admires … Favorite club team is Botafogo ... has a tattoo that reads Per ardua ad astra, Latin for “through adversity to the stars.”